Yogyakarta: The Javanese Royal City That Refuses to Sell Out

 Prambanan: Hinduism's Answer

-Seventeen kilometers east of Borobudur, the Prambanan temple complex represents the competing religious tradition.
+Seventeen kilometers east of Borobudur, the Prambanan Temple Complex at Jl.
+Raya Solo–Yogyakarta represents the competing religious tradition.
 Built in the ninth century, slightly later than Borobudur, it honors the Hindu trinity: Shiva the destroyer, Vishnu the preserver, Brahma the creator.
 The complex contains 240 temples in total, though only eight main structures have been restored.

 The central Shiva temple rises 47 meters, making it the tallest Hindu temple in Indonesia.
 Its interior chamber holds a four-meter statue of Shiva Mahadeva.
 The walls display reliefs from the Ramayana epic, the story of Prince Rama rescuing his wife Sita from the demon king Ravana.
 The narrative continues on the balustrades of the two flanking temples dedicated to Vishnu and Brahma.

-Foreign admission is 375,000 IDR ($24), or a combined ticket with Borobudur for 650,000 IDR ($42).
+Foreign admission is 375,000 IDR ($24), or the combined ticket with Borobudur for 650,000 IDR ($42).
 The complex includes a small museum with photographs from the restoration process and fragments of original sculptures.
-A performing arts center hosts Ramayana ballet performances on open-air stages most evenings during the dry season (May-October).
-Tickets cost 125,000-400,000 IDR ($8-26) depending on seating class.
+A performing arts center hosts Ramayana ballet performances on open-air stages most evenings during the dry season (May–October).
+Tickets cost 125,000–400,000 IDR ($8–$26) depending on seating class.
+The performance starts at 7:30 PM and lasts about two hours.
+The night shows, with the illuminated temples as a backdrop, are the most memorable.

 Taman Sari: The Sultan's Pleasure Garden

-West of the Keraton, the Water Castle complex served as the royal garden, bathing pools, and meditation retreat.
-Built in the mid-eighteenth century by a Portuguese architect captured by Sultan Hamengkubuwono I, it blended Javanese, Portuguese, and Chinese architectural elements in a way that no longer exists elsewhere.
+West of the Keraton, the Water Castle complex at Patehan, Kraton, Yogyakarta served as the royal garden, bathing pools, and meditation retreat.
+Built between 1758 and 1765 by a Portuguese architect captured by Sultan Hamengkubuwono I, it blended Javanese, Portuguese, and Chinese architectural elements in a way that no longer exists elsewhere.

 Most of the complex was ruined by an 1867 earthquake and subsequent development.
 What remains is the central bathing area: two pools surrounded by elevated pavilions where the Sultan and his consorts relaxed.
 Underground tunnels connect to the Keraton, supposedly used for discreet royal movements and, according to local legend, as escape routes during the 1812 British invasion.